IRA CHARITABLE ROLLOVER

 How it works:

-People age 70 1/2 or older can make a gift of up to $100,000 by donating IRA assets to their favorite charity.
+People age 70 1/2 or older can make a gift of up to $100,000 if they donate IRA assets to their favorite charity.
 If married, each spouse can transfer up to $100,000 from their IRA.

 IRA Charitable Rollover gifts must be made directly from the IRA custodian to the charity.